- Instructions for Form 1099-G - Main Contents

 The account number is required if you have multiple accounts for a recipient for whom you are filing more than one Form 1099-G. Additionally, the IRS encourages you to designate an account number for all Forms 1099-G that you file.
 See part L in the 2020 General Instructions for Certain Information Returns.

 Enter payments of $10 or more in unemployment compensation, including Railroad Retirement Board payments for unemployment.
 If you make payments from a contributory program that has been deemed to be in the nature of unemployment compensation, such as California's Family Temporary Disability Insurance payments or governmental paid family leave program payments, file a separate Form 1099-G for payments from each contributory program.
 Enter the total amount before any income tax was withheld.
-If you withhold federal income tax at the request of the recipient, enter it in box 4; see instructions below.
+If you withhold federal income tax at the request of the recipient, enter it in box 4; see the instructions below.

 Enter refunds, credits, or offsets of state or local income tax of $10 or more you made to recipients.
 These include refunds or carryforward credits of overpayments of tax due to refundable state tax credits and incentive payments that are paid under an existing state tax law and administered by the state taxing agency.
 Filmmaker incentive credits, home improvement credits paid in low-income areas, and solar panel installation credits are some types of state programs which are generally reportable in box 2, to the extent a refund is paid by the state taxing agency or amount allowed as carryforward credit to the next taxable year.